 Is primarily used either to diagnose or treat low back pain and/or sciatica symptoms associated with sacroiliac joint dysfunction.

 This injection procedure a needle with a probe is inserted just outside the joint.
 The probe is then heated with radio waves and applied to the sensory nerve to the joint in order to disable the nerve.

 (Or pain pump) – Delivers pain medication (typically morphine) directly to the intrathecal space around the spinal cord via an implanted pump.
 The pump is implanted during a surgical procedure, and medication in the pump is added periodically (e.g. monthly) by injecting medication through the skin into the pump reservoir.

-Or Spinal cord stimulation (SCS) for pain control introduces low levels of electrical current to the dorsal portion of the spinal cord to block the sensation of pain.
+a) Dorsal Column Stimulator (DCS) or Spinal Cord Stimulation (SCS) for pain control introduces low levels of electrical current to the dorsal portion of the spinal cord to block the sensation of pain.
 The device is implanted during a surgical procedure, and may include a fully implanted system or a system with an external power source.

 A discography (discogram) is a test to determine the anatomical source of lower back pain for the patient.
 This procedure is most frequently used to determine if degenerative disc disease is the cause of a patientâ€™s pain (discogenic low back pain).
 Disco grams may also be performed to assist in preoperative planning for candidates for a lumbar spinal fusion.